 At the same time as the food festival, a local music festival is held in the Rougemont Gardens, just by the castle.
 Now named ‘Beats Exeter,’ this annual celebration showcases plenty of local artists, musicians, singers, and songwriters.
 Towards the end of the year, and annual Exeter Christmas market sells all sorts of food and gifts!

-Thousands of years worth of history
+#5 Exeter has thousands of years worth of history

 For those interested in history, that of Exeter’s is as rich and varied as the rest of the Devonian landscape (i.e. considering that Devon is home to stretches of moorland and rugged coastline, very varied!)
 Although some people believe that the Romans never came this West in England, that is most certainly not the case!